safeledger logo

 Crucial requirements are mentioned below:

-• Outside POA Usage: If the POA is intended for use outside the UAE, it must be attested by the Ministry of Justice (MoJ) and sometimes the UAE Ministry of Foreign Affairs (MOFA).
-This ensures the POA is recognized and valid for international business transactions.
+• Outside POA Usage: POAs for use outside the UAE must be attested by the Ministry of Justice (MoJ) and, in some cases, the UAE Ministry of Foreign Affairs (MOFA) to ensure international recognition and validity.

 Thanks to modern technology, as of 2025, the government has made many of these processes easier.
 You can now get some POAs e-notarized through a video call.
 This makes it more convenient for people who cannot be in Dubai.